 Denver's bicycle infrastructure system is growing fast!

 Protected Bike Lanes

 New parking-protected bikeways along Arapahoe and Lawrence will connect from 24th St to the Auraria campus.
-Installation of these downtown facilities will begin in mid-September 2015 and will feature right-hand lanes protected with both bollards and a row of parking to enhance safety, as well as bicycle-specific signals at Lawrence & Speer and Arapahoe at Broadway/Park Avenue West and 18th Street.
+Installation of these downtown facilities began in October 2015; they feature right-hand lanes protected with both bollards and a row of parking to enhance safety, as well as bicycle-specific signals at Lawrence & Speer and Arapahoe at Broadway/Park Avenue West and 18th Street.

 In 2015, Denver Public Works will be installing a Neighborhood Bikeway (NBW, formerly known as Bike Boulevard) on Knox Ct from Alameda/Morrison to Kentucky St, and will be designing three NBWs.
 Learn more